AlfrescoArchive/alfresco-dbp-deployment/README.md

 ### 12. Teardown:

-Use the following command to find the release name, then the next command to delete that release (don't forget to replace 'DBPRELEASE'.
+Use the following command to find the release name.

 ```bash
 helm ls
 ```

+Delete that release with the following command, replacing 'DBRELEASE' with the release name that you just retrieved in the previous command.

 ```bash
 helm delete --purge <DBPRELEASE>